graciegerst/Portfolio/Artist Website Project/README.md

 This is a project I was working on for an artist friend in order to practice HTML and CSS.
 The website would act as her portfolio as well as a place to contact her and buy her work.
-This project is in progress.
+I've intentionally not included any pictures in this upload since the art does not belong to me and this project is in progress.

 CONTENTS:

+Html files for contact page, home page, portfolio page, and shop page: contact.html home.html portfolio.html shop.html

+CSS file to be applied to all HTML pages: styles.css